 - Applicant must be a member of a federally or state recognized tribe, and must provide proof of tribal lineage - this includes a copy of tribal identification, enrollment or lineage documentation.
 Applicant using a parent's enrollment documentation must submit a copy of birth certificate verifying relationship between parent & applicant.

 - Applicant must reside in the seven-county Twin Cities metropolitan area, which includes the counties of Anoka, Carver, Dakota, Hennepin, Scott, Ramsey and Washington.

 - Grant recipients are eligible to apply for AIFEP funding every three years.

-- Former grantees must have submitted a final report before reapplying.
+- Former grantees must have submitted a final report within one year of receiving a grant.
 Previously funded applicants who do not submit a final report are ineligible.

-- Applicants applying under Goal 2: Educational Achievement must include a Financial Needs Analysis from college attending.
+- Applicants applying under Educational Achievement goal must include a Financial Needs Analysis from college attending.

 - Computer requests must include supporting documents showing the computer researched and estimates.

 - Goal 1: Preserve and Renew Native Cultural Connections over $1,500

 - Payment and/or reimbursement for outstanding bills or bills that have been paid, traffic tickets, or loans.